🏈 Colts NFL Draft Predictions 2026: Expert Mock Draft Picks, Team Needs, Best Fits & More

 Without a first-round pick after the Sauce Gardner trade with the Jets, the Indianapolis Colts enter draft week picking at No. 47 in Round 2 and needing to maximize limited capital around a roster that went 8-9 and still has significant holes on both sides of the ball.

-As part of our NFL draft predictions for every team, we break down the Colts' full draft picks, biggest team needs, ideal prospect fits, mock draft projections, and our prediction for which player Indianapolis will draft with their first pick ahead of the first round, which begins Thursday at 8 p.m.
+As part of our NFL draft predictions for every team, we break down the Colts' full draft picks, biggest team needs, ideal prospect fits, mock draft projections, and our prediction for which player Indianapolis will draft with their first pick ahead of the first round, which begins tonight at 8 p.m.
 ET live on ABC, ESPN, and NFL Network.

 📊 Colts draft picks 2026